-- NCT’s Jeno is the first K-pop star to open a runway show at New York Fashion Week.
+NCT’s Jeno became the first K-pop artist to open a runway show at

 Do previously styled fellow NCT member Johnny for the 2022 Met Gala, but this is the first initiative from SM Entertainment at the iconic annual fashion event in New York City.
 Scheduled for Sep.
 13, Jeno will help highlight Do’s Spring/Summer 2023 collections.